SteveVanOpstal/uberall_api/doc/TemplatesApi.md

 // uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 //defaultApiClient.getAuthentication<ApiKeyAuth>('accessToken').apiKeyPrefix = 'Bearer';

-final api_instance = TemplatesApi();
+final api = Openapi().getTemplatesApi();
-final query = query_example; // String | Free text search that applies to title and message final tags = tags_example; // String | The tags values you want templates for final minLastEdited = minLastEdited_example; // String | The min date of the last update of the template final maxLastEdited = maxLastEdited_example; // String | The max date of the last update of the template final minTimesUsed = 789; // int | The min usage count you want templates for final maxTimesUsed = 789; // int | The max usage count you want templates for final createdBy = createdBy_example; // String | The ids of authors you want templates for final businesses = businesses_example; // String | The ids of businesses you want templates for final locations = locations_example; // String | The ids of locations you want templates for final page = 789; // int | Used for pagination.
-Page number we're interested in final size = 789; // int | Number of templates per page final sort = sort_example; // String | Name of the field we want to sort final direction = direction_example; // String | Use asc for ascending sort or desc for descending sort
+final String query = query_example; // String | Free text search that applies to title and message final String tags = tags_example; // String | The tags values you want templates for final String minLastEdited = minLastEdited_example; // String | The min date of the last update of the template final String maxLastEdited = maxLastEdited_example; // String | The max date of the last update of the template final int minTimesUsed = 789; // int | The min usage count you want templates for final int maxTimesUsed = 789; // int | The max usage count you want templates for final String createdBy = createdBy_example; // String | The ids of authors you want templates for final String businesses = businesses_example; // String | The ids of businesses you want templates for final String locations = locations_example; // String | The ids of locations you want templates for final int page = 789; // int | Used for pagination.
+Page number we're interested in final int size = 789; // int | Number of templates per page final String sort = sort_example; // String | Name of the field we want to sort final String direction = direction_example; // String | Use asc for ascending sort or desc for descending sort

 try {
-    final result = api_instance.getTemplates(query, tags, minLastEdited, maxLastEdited, minTimesUsed, maxTimesUsed, createdBy, businesses, locations, page, size, sort, direction);
+    final response = api.getTemplates(query, tags, minLastEdited, maxLastEdited, minTimesUsed, maxTimesUsed, createdBy, businesses, locations, page, size, sort, direction);
-    print(result);
+    print(response);
-} catch (e) {
+} catch on DioException (e) {
     print('Exception when calling TemplatesApi->getTemplates: $e\n');
 }
 ```